rotki/rotki/docs/api.rst

    :resjson string event_identifier: Common key.
 An event identifier grouping multiple events under a common group.
 This is how we group transaction events under a transaction, staking related events under block production etc.
    :resjson int sequence_index: Common key.
 This is an index that tries to provide the order of history entries for a single event_identifier.
    :resjson int timestamp: Common key.
 The timestamp of the entry
+   :resjson bool missing_accounting_rule: Common key.
+Present and `True` if the event is not processed by any accounting rule.
    :resjson string location: Common key.
 The location of the entry.
 Such as "ethereum", "optimism", etc.
    :resjson string asset: Common key.
 The asset involved in the event.
    :resjson object balance: Common key.
 The balance of the asset involved in the event.